ivanbelzen/PhyRepID/docs/pipeline_documentation.md

 ## Setup and running

- - Define root in *pipeline_methods.py* and *config.sh*
+ - Define root in *pipeline_methods.py* and *config.sh*, if desired, (path) variables can also be changed.
- - Install the required tools and dependencies
+ - Install the required tools and dependencies (see README.md)
- - Run the Snakefiles in the order defined above
+ - Run the Snakefiles in the order defined above.

 ##   Data collection

 **setup_pipeline**

-Start with defining the root and changing variables as desired in *pipeline_methods.py* and *config.sh*.
-Followed by installation of the required tools and dependencies (see README.md)
+Makes the required folder structure and downloads the Pfam-A hidden markov models (.hmm files).
-Setup makes the required folder structure and downloads the Pfam-A hidden markov models (.hmm files).
+Note: fist do the manual steps of installing dependencies (see README.md)  an defining the root directory!

 **retrieve\_orthologs(.py)**

 Retrieve orthologs of human protein coding genes from selected species using a SPARQL query on the ENSEMBL endpont.

-Input:
+- Input:
    - ensembl\_stable\_id\_species.json

-Json dictionary with list of selected species.
-Default 14 species if possible in pairs of closely related species: human-mouse, opossum-tasmanian devil, duck-chicken, stickleback-takifugu, spotted gar, zebrafish, xenopus, platypus, anole lizard, turtle.
+- Output:

-Output:
+  - logs/orthologs.json

- - orthologs.json
+     - mapping of human\_gene\_id to orthologs gene ids

-Json dictionary with human\_gene\_id as key and orthologs gene ids as values
+Default 14 species, if possible, in pairs of closely related species: human-mouse, opossum-tasmanian devil, duck-chicken, stickleback-takifugu, spotted gar, zebrafish, xenopus, platypus, anole lizard, turtle.

 **retrieve_orthologs_filter(.py)**